Menaechmi: The brothers meet

 The brothers meet, to their mutual astonishment.
 Messenio is unsure which of them is his master.
 Menaechmus II offers Messenio his freedom if he can prove that Menaechmus I is his twin brother.
 When Menaechmus II says that Menaechmus I was originally called Sosicles, the evidence is complete.
 Messenio is granted his freedom.
 Menaechmus I says he wishes to auction his property, including his wife, and return to Syracuse with his brother.

 Adaptations and influences

+Menaechmi was among the twelve plays by Plautus rediscovered in manuscript form around 1428 by the humanist, bishop and theologian Nicholas of Cusa.
+It was first printed in 1472.
+The play was chosen to be publicly performed in Italian translation at Ferrara on 25 January 1486.
+This performance was part of several carnival entertainments commissioned by Duke Ercole I d'Este to celebrate the recent betrothal of his daughter Isabella d'Este; as many as thousands are thought to have watched the show, which constituted the first public performance of classical theater in Ferrara and possibly the first ever modern performance of classical theater in vernacular translation.
+Since then, it was frequently staged in vernacular translation throughout Italy, for example in Bologna (1491), Cesena (1492), Milan (1493), Mantua (1502) and Rome (1502).
+We know that the great poet Ludovico Ariosto worked on his own translation of Menaechmi (version now lost), and used it as inspiration for his play La Cassaria (1508).
+It inspired several spinoffs, for example Bernardo Dovizi's La Calandra, Gian Giorgio Trissino's I Simillimi and Agnolo Firenzuola's I Lucidi.

-This play was the major source for William Shakespeare's The Comedy of Errors.
+The play was the major source for William Shakespeare's The Comedy of Errors.
 Shakespeare's work was in turn adapted for the musical theatre by Rodgers and Hart in The Boys from Syracuse and as the 1954 opera Double-Trouble by Richard Mohaupt (Libretto: Roger Maren).

 A similar line of influence was Carlo Goldoni's 1747 play I due gemelli veneziani ("The two Venetian twins") (also adapted as The Venetian Twins in 1979).
 Shakespeare's Twelfth Night also features mistaken twins, the sister dressed as a boy.